 Tip #1: Leverage Technology

-If you are filing without the help of an accountant or advisor, you may find it beneficial to use tax preparation software.
+If you are filing without the help of an accountant, you may find it beneficial to use tax preparation software.
 You can input the information, and the software can populate the numbers for you.
 Utilizing software can help you meet compliance requirements and help streamline the process, which in turn can potentially speed up the time it takes to receive your tax returns.

 Tip #2: Accuracy Over Speed

 Getting an early start on the filing process can allow you the time needed to go through your returns several times before mailing or e-filing.
 When you are claiming deductions, make sure you’re eligible under the current IRS rules, as some rules change year to year.

 Have a paper trail ready and simply read from what you have in front of you.
 Take advantage of automated systems that can funnel reported income, interest, or dividends directly into your tax preparation software.
 Guessing is fine if you want to estimate your refund amount, but not when you report to the IRS.

 You may have made several charitable contributions last year or had several income streams.
 Perhaps you had a few investments that didn’t yield much.
 Whatever it may be, you should report all of this on your return.

 When using tax software, it will recognize when you’ve given enough or earned enough to affect the amount of taxes you owe.
 Remember, it’s better to overreport than to leave things off your returns.
 The IRS is likely to discover how much you’ve earned or received via reporting requirements, and will know if you haven’t reported income.
 If this is the case, then you may have to pay a little more next year.

 Tip #4: Choose Between Standard Deduction & Itemizing